 If you want to follow the possible origin story and celebrate the holiday yourself, then you ought to eat 11 boxes of pepero on that day!

 How is Pepero Day in Korea celebrated?

-Apart from exchanging boxes of these chocolate-covered snacks with your friends and loved ones, there are other ways of giving gifts for Pepero Day.
+Apart from exchanging boxes of these chocolate-covered snacks with your friends and loved ones, there are other ways of giving gifts for this holiday.
 This is especially common among couples.
-Instead of buying a regular box of Pepero for each other, many will purchase other things like special gift baskets on sale during the Pepero Day holiday.
+Instead of buying a regular box of Pepero for each other, many will purchase other things like special gift baskets on sale during this holiday.

-It’s very easy to find a place that sells Pepero, like department stores or convenience stores especially during Pepero day.
+It’s very easy to find a place that sells Pepero, like department stores or convenience stores, especially during this holiday.
 If you want to set yourself apart, you can give something apart from the actual Pepero snack.
-Some people are also extra creative and even prepare the Peperos by hand!
+Some people are also extra creative and even prepare a DIY Pepero by hand!

-You can also find Pepero cushions to give as gifts, among other varieties of gifts that are appropriate to give on Pepero Day.
-If you are in South Korea, you may even expect to receive coupons you can use to purchase boxes of Pepero from your friends on Kakaotalk.
+You can also find Pepero cushions to give as gifts, among other varieties of gifts that are appropriate to give each other on this day.
+If you are in Korea, you may even expect to receive coupons you can use to purchase boxes of Pepero from your friends on Kakaotalk.

 But what if your loved one doesn’t like sweets?
 The perfect solution for that is the 돈 빼빼로 (donppaeppaero)!
 This is a popular gift idea that was inspired by the Pepero snack.
 You need to roll up some paper bills to make it look like Pepero sticks.
 Then put these rolled-up bills in a rectangular box similar to that of a Pepero’s.
 The finished product would then be the “Money Pepero.”

 While it’s fun to have someone to exchange or give gifts to, like your friends or family members, it’s also nice to give one to yourself!
 Treat yourself to tons of delicious Pepero, in various flavors, from nude pepero to double-coated ones.